DoDAO-io/dodao-solidity-course/generated/questions/expression_control.md

 - [ ]  Else if can be defined but only above the `if` block
 - [ ]  Else if can be defined but only below the `else` block

-Hint: Doesn't exist
+Hint: NoHint

-Explanation: Else if doesn't exist in solidity. `Else if` is also a statement like `if` but it will be executed only if all of the preceding `if` or `else if` statements in the code block are false.
-Else if do exist in other programming langiages like c,c++, JavaScript.
+Explanation: `else if` doesn't exist in solidity. `else if` is also a statement like `if` but it will be executed only if all of the preceding `if` or `else if` statements in the code block are false. `else if` does exist in other programming languages like C, C++, JavaScript.

-Sub Topics: decision-making
+Sub Topics: No Sub-Topics

 ---